alex-nicat/ietf-dprive-phase2-requirements/draft-lmo-dprive-phase2-requirements.md

   * Aggressive NSEC/local auth cache {{?RFC8198}}, reducing the amount of outgoing queries in the first place
   * Encryption, removing exposure of information while in transit

 As recursors typically forwards queries received from the user to authoritative servers.
-This creates a transitive trust between the user and the recursor, as well as the authoritive server, since information created by the user is exposed to the authoritative server.
+This creates a transitive trust between the user and the recursor, as well as the authoritative server, since information created by the user is exposed to the authoritative server.
 However, the user has never a chance to identify which data was exposed to which authoritative party (via which path).

 Also, Users would want to be informed about the status of the connections which were made on their behalf, which adds a fourth point